smhurf/lewagon_challenges/02-Data-Toolkit/01-Data-Analysis/03-Multiple-Files-With-Pandas/README.md

 - `summer.csv`
 - `winter.csv`

-Make sure you download those files and put them in the _same folder_ as the notebook you are working on.
+Note, that the files are located in the _same folder_ as the notebook you are working on.

 Go ahead and write the code to load `dictionary.csv` into the DataFrame `countries_df`: